Department of Communication Disorders and Sciences

 andrew.vermiglio@csun.edu

-Dr. Andrew Vermiglio is an audiologist and an assistant professor at CSUN in the department of Communication Disorders and Sciences.
+Dr. Andrew Vermiglio is an audiologist and faculty at East Carolina University.
 He has worked as a Senior Research Associate at the House Ear Institute (HEI) in the Department of Human Communication Sciences and Devices.
 At HEI, Dr. Vermiglio was involved in the development of the Windows-based Hearing in Noise Test (HINT), the development of the Source Azimuth Identification in Noise Test (SAINT), and FDA trials of the Bone Anchored Hearing Appliance (BAHA) device for patients with single-sided deafness.
 Additionally, he was involved in the study for the development of hearing guidelines for the California Commission for Peace Officers Standards and Training (POST).
 Dr. Vermiglio worked as a clinical audiologist at the House Ear Clinic and the VA Medical Center in Long Beach.
 He has also worked as a research associate in the Department of Auditory Electrophysiology at HEI.

 Dr. Vermiglio has given lectures on hearing and hearing conservation for the LA Chapter of the Percussive Arts Society, the Piano Tuners Guild, KoSA International Percussion Workshop, United States Institute for Theater Technology Conference and Stage Expo, the USC School of Music, and the American Academy of Audiology.
 He has appeared on Good Morning America, Fox News, CBS News and in the documentary "The Heart is a Drum Machine" with engineer and producer Eddie Kramer.